Table of Contents

 For these reasons I believe it is best to construct a healthy diet based on principles discussed in the prior lessons while tailoring various components to aid compliance for specific individuals.

 Many people do not wish to create their own dietary plan and would prefer to follow a diet that already exists, or at least base their own diet off a suitable model.
-It is worth knowing the basic premises of the named diets and how we may expect them to influence health.
-With this knowledge it is possible to pick a specific dietary plan for one’s own goals.
-Below I will briefly discuss many of the diets found in the 2021 US News & World Report.
+It is worth knowing the basic premises of the named diets and how you may expect them to influence health.
+With this knowledge it is possible to pick a specific dietary plan for your own goals if desired.
+Below I will briefly discuss many of the top 40 diets ranked in the 2022 US News & World Report.
 I will not discuss diets that require purchases of books, products, or paid membership fees on websites, primarily as I have not spent money on any of those and thus cannot fairly evaluate or critique them.
 I also will not discuss diets that primarily depend on rearranging the timing of food consumption (ie, the “Fast” diet) as I discussed aspects related to this in Lesson 12, and I will not discuss diets designed to only be utilized for a short periods of time (ie, 1-4 weeks) as I am only focusing on nutrition aspects that can be employed in a healthy manner long-term.

 Click each row to see an overview and health considerations of the various diets:

 The idea is to eat foods that are predominantly “acid reducing” and to mostly avoid foods that are “acid producing”.
 Thus, this diet relies heavily on fruit, vegetables, seeds, nuts, legumes, and soy products, allows limited whole grains, and typically avoids eggs, meat & animal protein and processed foods.
-However, for individuals with healthy kidneys the blood pH is maintained in a narrow range regardless of dietary consumption.
-Thus, this diet may have merit for being mostly plant based, but there are several rules that need to be followed and no research (to my knowledge) indicating superior health benefits relative to a vegetarian diet.
+This diet may have merit for being mostly plant-based, but there are several rules that need to be followed and no research (to my knowledge) indicating superior health benefits relative to a vegetarian diet.
 Therefore, it does not make sense to me to follow this diet specifically.
 For people with chronic kidney disease, consider speaking with your healthcare provider about various dietary recommendations when it comes to dietary acid load.

-A recent review discusses relevant pathways and speculative positive benefits of an alkaline diet.(Aoi, 2020) At this point there is no strong evidence base suggesting an alkaline diet can be constructed to utilize these pathways to meaningfully influence health outcomes.
+A recent review discussed relevant pathways and speculative positive benefits of an alkaline diet.(Aoi, 2020) At this point there is no strong evidence base suggesting an alkaline diet can be constructed to utilize these pathways to meaningfully influence health outcomes.
 The evidence that does suggest health-promoting benefits (such as a decreased risk of cancer(Bahrami, 2022)) may be correlational instead of causative; for example, a low acid diet can be similar to the DASH diet discussed below.(Ostrowska, 2020)

 Dr. Weil has a website discussing this specific version of the anti-inflammatory diet.
-A couple of recent reviews have discussed anti-inflammatory diets; they mostly follow the healthy eating patterns discussed throughout this course.(Ricker, 2017; Norde, 2020) Overall this version of the diet will be health promoting, but the version indicated on Dr. Weil’s website advocates for preferentially consuming organic food (see discussion in Lesson 14) and multiple dietary supplements (not covered in this course but generally not necessary).
-Overall this will be more complicated, costly, and difficult to adhere to than other viable diets that one could choose.
+A couple of recent reviews have discussed anti-inflammatory diets; they mostly follow the healthy eating patterns discussed throughout this course.(Ricker, 2017; Norde, 2020) This version of the diet will be health promoting, but the version indicated on Dr. Weil’s website advocates for preferentially consuming organic food (see Lesson 14 for a discussion about organic food) and multiple dietary supplements (not covered in this course but generally not necessary).
+Overall, this will be more complicated, costly, and difficult to adhere to than other viable diets that one could choose.

 This is essentially a low carbohydrate diet but not necessarily low enough to go into a state of ketosis for the duration of the diet.
 Phase 1 of the diet will likely yield ketosis but the diet allows progressively more carbohydrates as time goes on.
 Saturated fat intake may be excessive depending on your food choice.
-Additionally, when restricting carbohydrates one will miss out on having several servings of whole grains, and potentially specific fruits & vegetables, daily, all of which have health benefits.
+Additionally, when restricting carbohydrates you will miss out on having several servings of whole grains, and potentially specific fruits & vegetables, daily, all of which have health benefits.
 Multivitamin/mineral supplementation can be useful due to the restrictive nature of the diet.

 This diet emphasizes fruits, vegetables, whole grains, lean protein, and low-fat dairy.
 It discourages foods that are high in saturated fat as well as sugar-sweetened beverages and sweets.
-Sodium intake should not exceed 2300 milligrams.
+Sodium intake should not exceed 2,300 milligrams.
 For an overview of the DASH diet, see this 6 page PDF or this longer version.
 As indicated in the comparative reviews above there is ample evidence supporting the merits of this diet.
-If anybody does want to follow a named diet, the DASH diet is a very reasonable choice.
+If you do want to follow a named diet, the DASH diet is a very reasonable choice.

 A 2021 SR/MA of 54 RCTs evaluating the DASH diet in patients with chronic diseases found(Lari, 2021):